aKaSh-7021/Market-Basket-Analysis/README.md

 <details>
 <summary><b>Association Rule Mining</b></summary>
 <p align=justify>
-&nbsp&nbsp&nbspAssociation rule mining is a data mining approach used to explore and interpret large transactional datasets to identify unique patterns and rules.
+Association rule mining is a data mining approach used to explore and interpret large transactional datasets to identify unique patterns and rules.
 Association rules identify frequent patterns and associations among every distinct set of transactions.
 This is generally carried out in two steps:

 - Itemset Generation
 - Rule Generation